karabayse/edabit/README.md

 * The full length of a Google
 * Check for identical characters
 * Check string ending
 * Even numbers from 1
+* Determine the winning string